Jan 27 2010

-Republican senators emphasize that Democratic proposals which cut Medicare, raise taxes, and threaten health care choices are unacceptable.
-Any health care legislation must lower health care costs and expand health care access without raising Americans taxes or adding billions of dollars to the deficit.
+Republicans are fighting against Democratic health care reform proposals, which would cut your Medicare, raise your taxes, and threaten your health care choices.
+We believe that any health care reform legislation should lower costs and expand access without raising your taxes or adding billions of dollars to the deficit.

 Republicans are pushing for more information about Senator Reid's supposed health care compromise but apparently even Democrats don't know the details.
 Republicans will continue to push for reform that actually lowers health care costs and doesn't raise taxes or cut Medicare benefits for seniors.